redpanda-data/connect/website/docs/components/processors/http.md

 ## Adding Metadata

-If the request returns a response code this processor sets a metadata field `http_status_code` on all resulting messages.
+If the request returns an error response code this processor sets a metadata field `http_status_code` on the resulting message.

 If the field `copy_response_headers` is set to `true` then any headers in the response will also be set in the resulting message as metadata.